stackus/hxgo/README.md

 	// Define a route for "/"
 	e.GET("/", func(c echo.Context) error {
-		// use echohtmx.IsHtmx to determine if the request is an HTMX request if echohtmx.IsHtmx(c) {
+		// use hxecho.IsHtmx to determine if the request is an HTMX request if hxecho.IsHtmx(c) {
 			// do something
-			// Adds HTMX headers but does not set the Status Code r, err := echohtmx.Response(c,
+			// Adds HTMX headers but does not set the Status Code r, err := hxecho.Response(c,
-				// Continue to use the base htmx types and options htmx.Location("/foo"),
+				// Continue to use the base htmx types and options hx.Location("/foo"),
-				htmx.StatusStopPolling,
+				hx.StatusStopPolling,
 			)
 			if err != nil {
 				return err